OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-12.md

 ## 1 Corinthians 12:19

-If they were all one part, where would the body be?
+If all were a single part, where would the body be?

 ## 1 Corinthians 12:20